Azure/bicep-types-az/generated/operationalinsights/microsoft.operationalinsights/2021-12-01-preview/types.md

 * **provisioningState**: 'InProgress' | 'Succeeded' | 'Updating' | string (ReadOnly): Table's current provisioning state.
 If set to 'updating', indicates a resource lock due to ongoing operation, forbidding any update to the table until the ongoing operation is concluded.
 * **restoredLogs**: [RestoredLogs](#restoredlogs): Parameters of the restore operation that initiated this table.
 * **resultStatistics**: [ResultStatistics](#resultstatistics): Search job execution statistics.
-* **retentionInDays**: int: The table retention in days, between 4 and 730.
+* **retentionInDays**: int {minValue: 4, maxValue: 730}: The table retention in days, between 4 and 730.
 Setting this property to -1 will default to the workspace retention.
 * **schema**: [Schema](#schema): Table schema.
 * **searchResults**: [SearchResults](#searchresults): Parameters of the search job that initiated this table.
-* **totalRetentionInDays**: int: The table total retention in days, between 4 and 2555.
+* **totalRetentionInDays**: int {minValue: 4, maxValue: 2555}: The table total retention in days, between 4 and 2555.
 Setting this property to -1 will default to table retention.

 ## TrackedResourceTags
 ### Properties